 If you find yourself squinting at the eye of a needle or searching for your reading glasses and still squinting at the eye of a needle (that's me!), then perhaps it’s time to consider the fancy little gadget that came with the last packet of needles you bought.
-It’s a needle threader and although small and rather odd looking, it is an efficient way to thread a needle that you are battling to see eye to eye with!
+It’s a needle threader, and although small and rather odd-looking, it is an efficient way to thread a needle that you are battling to see eye to eye with!

 Further reading: Types of Hand Sewing Needles

 How to Use a Needle Threader VIDEO Tutorial

 Watch this YouTube video I made to show you just how easy it is to use a needle threader.
 Subscribe to the Treasurie YouTube channel for weekly sewing and craft videos.

 How to Use a Needle Threader - Step by Step Instructions